Originally published Mon 21 July 2014, I keep revising this, most recently Thu 18 July 2019.

 For a long while, my only real live radio listening (i.e. from an actual transmitter, as nature intended) was via a somewhat battered Sony SRF-M37L – a little analogue LW/MW/FM receiver: no speaker, lots of presets.
 I've since retired it.

-A bonus is knowing exactly where the local mast is – you can see the lights flickering on it in the distance from dusk.
+It's nice knowing exactly where your local mast is – you can see the lights flickering on it in the distance from dusk.

 I wish Apple, Google and others had build DAB receivers into their phones.
 It won't ever happen, especially with the move to bluetooth earphones, as there cable to act as an antenna.
 But DAB would have been a great feature.
 Only radio geeks are going to buy portable receivers like this these days.